 Wego

 The experience economy is thriving, with travellers seeking more than just a bed and a flight.
 They want stories, communities, and moments that matter.
-In this session, we bring together big platforms like Klook with indie operators who are rewriting the rules through culture, food, and community building.
-From Penang’s Green Acres to Jeju’s Haenyeo Kitchen, we ask: how do you scale meaning without losing authenticity?
+In this track, we start off with an interview with Penang’s Green Acres, which is putting the spotlight on organic farming and slow tourism.

 Green Acres Penang, Malaysia